 Around this time of year, I really try to slow down and take stock of what I am grateful for in life.
-Sweet and spunky Evelyn, friends and family, health and well being.
+Sweet and spunky Evelyn, health, friends and family.
 Nothing overly shocking here.
 But I have to confess, I am outrageously grateful for organic dark chocolate.
 Really.
 Not that I am more appreciative of chocolate than say, my daughter, but it does hold a special place for me -- infusing a truly delicious quality into life.
 Dark chocolate is actually a health enhancing food when savored in moderation and with intention.
 Find out how it sharpens the mind here or wards off cancer along with other disease here.
 Even the ancient Aztecs recognized the benefit of chocolate on well- being, both emotionally and physically.

 In celebration of this love affair, a recipe for truffles.
 These little bundles of bliss are rich and lovely and can be whipped together in no time flat.
 Truffles are elegant and unique -- the perfect sweet for those family gatherings where you would like to inspire a bit of sophistication and spirit.